JorjaFox/website/content/_posts-old-blog/2009-09-24-csi-ep-10x01-family-affair-open-topic.md

 This post will be closed later tonight when the screencaps and recap are posted.
 Don't worry, I'll update this one to make sure you know!  <del datetime="2009-09-25T02:19:38+00:00">For now, share your spoilers, spec, hopes and dreams here!
 And yes, you can post while the show airs.</del>  And now we're moved to <a href="https://jorjafox.net/2009/09/24/csi-10x01-family-affair-recap-and-images/">the recap and screencap post</a>!

-<strong>Official Release</strong>
+**Official Release**
 The CSI team, with the unexpected but welcome return of Sara, comes together to investigate the death of a famous young actress killed in a dubious traffic collision.

-<strong>Spoilers We Know</strong>
+**Spoilers We Know**
 Uh ... lesse, Grissom and Sara are hitched!
 Someone leaks news from a crime scene and Ecklie yells at Catherine about it.
 Greg and Nick (and Langston) get promoted.
 Riley's gone and Sara's in ...
 For now.

-<strong>News Posts</strong>
+**News Posts**
 Also here's a collection of the most recent news posts about CSI and Jorja:
 <ul>
 	<li><a href="http://www.thefutoncritic.com/rant.aspx?id=20090924_csi">The Futon Critic</a> -- Interview: Executive Producer Naren Shankar on "CSI's" Post-Petersen World</li>